CarltonK/terraform-aws-poc/README.md

 ## Terraform CLoud
     1. Login to HCP Platform

 ## Workflow
     1. Commit to Branch
-    2. This triggers a run in HCP
+    2. This triggers a run in HCP depending on which workspace develop branch = dev workspace main branch = prod workspace